-Disclaimer: Some of these images might contain affiliate links which means that if you purchase a product through an affiliate link, Astrid Solo Travel Advisor receives a commission.
+Disclaimer: Some of these images contain affiliate links, including to amazon.com (Astrid Solo Travel Advisor is an Amazon Associate) which means that if you purchase a product through an affiliate link, Astrid Solo Travel Advisor receives a commission.
 This comes at no additional cost to you, and it helps keep this website running, and full of free ideas and tips!

 Maho sunglasses are crafted by hand using the world’s lightest and strongest polarized polyamide nylon lenses.
 Maho shades are reasonably priced, and come with free shipping, risk-free home try-on, free returns, and free exchanges.